NOAA-GFDL/fre-cli/docs/usage.rst

 =============
 Usage
 =============
+Using a set of YAML configuration files, ``fre make`` compiles a FMS-based model, and ``fre pp`` can postprocesses the history output and runs diagnostic analysis scripts.
+Please note that model running is not yet supported in FRE 2024; continue to use FRE Bronx frerun.

 Build FMS model
 =======================
-Using a set of YAML configuration files, FRE compiles and runs a FMS-based model, and then postprocesses the history output and runs diagnostic analysis scripts.
-(Note: presently FRE model running is not yet supported in FRE 2024; please continue to use FRE Bronx frerun).
-FRE 2024 can compile a FMS-based model using a set of YAML configuration files, and can also create an executable within a containerized environment.
+``fre make`` can compile a traditional "bare metal" executable or a containerized executable using a set of YAML configuration files.
-FRE builds the FMS executable from source code and build instructions specified in YAML configuration files.
-Currently, the mkmf build system is used (https://github.com/NOAA-GFDL/mkmf).
-FRE 2024 supports traditional “bare metal” build environments (environment defined by a set of “module load”s) and a containerized environment (environment defined by a Dockerfile).

 https://github.com/NOAA-GFDL/fre-cli/blob/main/fre/make/README.md